rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-aws.md

 ### Getting Started on AWS with Rackspace PDR

-PDR on AWS has two main componants that will need to be implemented in your AWS environment; the setup of the IDS appliance infrastructure and deployment of select vendor agents.
+PDR on AWS has two main componants that will need to be implemented in your AWS environment; the setup of the Network-based Intrusion Detection(NIDS) appliance infrastructure and deployment of select vendor agents.

-### Deployment of an IDS appliance infrastructure
+### Deployment of an NIDS appliance infrastructure

-To enable visibility of your AWS network we deploy IDS appliances to each VPC where you have EC2 instances being monitored by our Rackspace PDR teams.
+To enable visibility of your AWS network we deploy NIDS appliances to each VPC where you have EC2 instances being monitored by our Rackspace PDR teams.

-#### IDS appliance platform requirements
+#### NIDS appliance platform requirements
-Rackspace PDR uses either Cloud Formation or Terraform to deploy IDS appliances in AWS.
-Our current IDS appliances are provided by Alert Logics Threat Manager offering.
+Rackspace PDR uses either Cloud Formation or Terraform to deploy NIDS appliances in AWS.
+Our current NIDS appliances are provided by Alert Logics Threat Manager offering.

-Our PDR teams deploy, manage and monitor your IDS Threat Manager appliances.
+Our PDR teams deploy, manage and monitor your NIDS Threat Manager appliances.
 Below are the platform requirements required by Rackspace PDR.

 - Be a Rackspace AWS customer
 - A minimum of two(for H/A) threat manager appliances per VPC contianing monitored instances.